Skip to content

 How it works

-1. Talk to your Key Account Manager.
+1. Talk to your Key Account Manager at BC Hydro.
 They’ll be your main point of contact and will help you complete your application.

-2. Hire a consultant or approach an energy manager at BCNPHA.
-If you hire a consultant to perform the assessment, they’ll need to be a member of the Alliance of Energy Professionals.
+2. Hire a consultant or approach BCNPHA or BC Housing for internal support.
+If you hire a consultant to perform the assessment, they’ll need to be a registered member of the Alliance of Energy Professionals.

 3. Site visit.
 If you hired a consultant, they’ll visit your site(s), identify the assessment scope, and provide you with a quote.

 4. Online application.
 Apply online.
-We'll review your application.
-Once it's approved, the consultant can proceed with the assessment.
+We'll review your application and once approved, the consultant can proceed with the assessment.

 5. Retrofit information.
-Your consultant will provide a retrofit opportunity register, outlining the opportunities at your building.
+Your consultant will provide a retrofit opportunity register (a completed Opportunity Assessment Workbook), outlining the opportunities at your building.

 6. Submit your documentation.
-You'll return to your online application and submit the required documentation.
-This must be done within 90 days of application approval.
+You'll return to your online application and submit the required documentation, including a completed Opportunity Assessment Workbook and an Opportunity Assessment Report.
+This must be done within 90 days of your applicational approval date.

 Eligibility

-• Must be a non-profit, non-profit co-operative, local government/provincial housing authority or Indigenous housing provider operating a multi-unit residential building.
+• Must be a non-profit housing provider, housing co-operative, local government/provincial housing authority or Indigenous housing provider operating a multi-unit residential building.

 • Spaces being retrofitted must be common areas or in-suite, as defined by the conservation measures.
 Recreational spaces can qualify.